k3jph/k3jph.github.io/honors/maltese-coat-arms.md

 transcends individual variations in artistic expression.

 {% include figure.html image="jhoward-maltese-salmeron-960px.webp" width="80%" border=true
-cap="Coat of Arms for James P. Howard, II, as interpreted by [Dr Antonio Salmerón](http://blason.es/)" alt="Coat of Arms for James P. Howard, II, as interpreted by Dr Antonio Salmerón" %}
+cap="Coat of Arms as interpreted by [Dr Antonio Salmerón](http://blason.es/)" alt="Coat of Arms as interpreted by Dr Antonio Salmerón" %}

 I have developed two versions of my coat of arms, utilizing digital techniques to craft the heraldic elements.
 Displayed side by side,